oskros/MF_run_counter/README.md

 1) To run on your computer, go to releases and download the .exe file from the latest release.
 2) Place the .exe file in your preferred folder
-3) The first time you run the .exe file, a config file is created "mf_config.ini", which can be edited in Notepad You can edit the mf_config.file to change various settings for the program - Note that hotkeys should be changed from within the application
+3) The first time you run the .exe file, a config file is created named "mf_config.ini", which can be edited in Notepad.
+You can edit the mf_config.ini file to change various settings for the program - Note that hotkeys should be changed from within the application

 Features:
 - SYSTEM WIDE HOTKEYS: You are able to customize hotkeys for each of the commands in the application.
 The hotkeys are system wide, so